Kong/docs.konghq.com/src/gateway/kong-production/monitoring/statsd.md

 and aggreates performance metrics by listening on the network for simple text based statistics data published by applications.

-This guide will help you setup a test {[site.base_gateway} and StatsD service.
+This guide will help you setup a test {{site.base_gateway}} and StatsD service.
 Then you will generate sample requests to {{site.base_gateway}} and observe the collected monitoring data.

 ### Prerequisites
 This guide assumes each of the following tools are installed locally.
-* [Docker](https://docs.docker.com/get-docker/) is used to run Kong and the supporting database locally.
+* [Docker](https://docs.docker.com/get-docker/) is used to run Kong, the supporting database, and StatsD locally.
 * [curl](https://curl.se/) is used to send requests to the gateway.
 Most systems come with `curl` pre-installed.
 * [Netcat](http://netcat.sourceforge.net/) installed as `nc` on the `PATH`. `nc` is used to send requests to the StatsD management interface.
 Many systems come with `nc` pre-installed.